Pets are often considered part of the family and we love taking them along in the car on excursions.

 If you’ve done your online research and planned your holiday road trip thoroughly, you’ll already know which places along the way welcome pets.
 A couple of very useful websites for comprehensive information on pet-friendly accommodation in Australia are ‘Holidaying with Dogs’ and ‘Pet Friendly Travel’.
 They provide listings of accommodation (B & Bs, caravan parks, hotels, holiday houses and resorts) that cater for both you and your travelling pet.

-These types of accommodations are increasingly common and now number in the thousands, which makes it much easier to bring your pet when you go away on holiday.
+These types of accommodations are increasingly common and now number in the thousands.
+Making it much easier to bring your pet when you go away on holiday.
 Each will have its own set of basic rules to follow, of course.

 Keep in mind that some of these venues are quite popular and can get booked out very quickly during busier times of the year.
 Don’t leave it until the last minute to book – plan well ahead of time to avoid disappointment.
-There was a time not that many years ago that it was hard to find pet-friendly places to stay around Australia.
+It wasn’t too long ago that it was hard to find any pet-friendly places to stay.

-This is rapidly changing, however, and people are finding they no longer have to leave their pets behind in the care of a friend while they go on holiday.
+This is changing, however, and people are finding they no longer have to leave their pets behind while they go on holiday.
 Some places allow the pet to come into the room with you, while others feature special dog accommodations.

 Generally speaking, cats tend to be less enthusiastic about car trips than dogs.
 They don’t get the same thrill about the prospect of exploring a new park or running around chasing a ball at rest stops like dogs do!

 Cats require a sturdy carrier to hold them for the duration of the journey.
-Having a cat loose in your car will not end well – they can get skittish and panic, running all over the vehicle and causing a major distraction to safe driving.
-Don’t opt for a cheap plastic carrier or cardboard box to house your cat – invest in something robust and easy to clean.
+A loose cat in your car can get skittish and panic, running around and causing a major distraction.
+Don’t opt for a cheap plastic carrier or cardboard box – invest in something robust and easy to clean.
 Cats require a sturdy carrier to hold them for the duration of the journey.

 Cat carriers come in many materials: heavy-duty plastic, fibreglass, plastic-coated mesh and even wicker.
-The hotter the weather where you live, the more flow-through air ventilation you’re going to want when choosing the right cat carrier.
+The hotter the weather, the more flow-through air ventilation you’re going to want when choosing the right cat carrier.

-If the carrier is large enough, you may have room to include a litter tray (though cats seem far less inclined to using litter boxes in a moving vehicle than they do in the home).
+If the carrier is large enough, you may have room to include a litter tray.
 Another option is to simply line the bottom of the carrier with absorbent cloth and newspaper to prepare for any accidents – and have some spares at the ready as a replacement.

 For the birds

-Birds aren’t usually a problem in the car, provided they’re either in their normal cage (if it’s small enough to fit) or in a special carrier made specifically for travel.
-Pet stores and veterinarians can recommend a good bird carrier that’s a convenient size and will provide comfort and security for your feathered friend, complete with stable containers for food and water.
+Birds aren’t usually a problem in the car, provided they’re either in their normal cage or in a special carrier for travel.
+Pet stores and veterinarians can recommend a good bird carrier that’s a convenient size.
+These carriers provide comfort and security for your feathered friend, complete with stable containers for food and water.

-If you do use the bird’s regular cage for car transport, you might want to remove any swings or toys within the cage that could move around and injure the bird during a rough trip.
+If you do use the bird’s regular cage for car transport, remove any swings or toys within the cage.
+Unsecured objects could move around and injure the bird during a rough trip.

 Don’t use a small cardboard carton with holes cut in it to transport birds by vehicle.
 Many birds love nothing more than using their beaks to rip holes in a flimsy cardboard box.
 If the bird escapes and starts flitting around the vehicle you could end up in a serious accident.
 Don’t use a small cardboard carton with holes cut in it to transport birds by vehicle.